muratk5n/thirdwave/en/index.md

 ---

-This word became prevalent with the US deep state project ISIS which called itself "a worldwide caliphate" which tells you what the shadowy figures in the dark corners of US policy want to happen in the Islamic world.
+This word became prevalent with the US deep state project ISIS who called themselves "a worldwide caliphate" which tells you what the shadowy figures in the dark corners of US policy want to happen in the Islamic world.
 They would like to have a Caliphate which they could influence, the label could be used as a wrecking ball, hit one goverment or the other when they disagree, manufacture managed chaos which then could further be utilized as a pretext for operations "to bring democracy" there.

 ---